 Monthly assessment payments are due on the 1st of each month, consistent with the Declaration & Bylaws.
 There is a grace period until the 10th of the month, after which accounts with ANY balance due may be subject to late fees.
 Payments may be accepted in the office until the 10th, mailed to the lock box, or made electronically a number of ways.
 You can click here to review these options in more detail and reach out to the office email@example.com if you have any questions.

-When payment is received, it is first applied to any outstanding charges on the account.
-After all charges have been paid, the remaining funds will be applied toward the payment of the monthly assessment charge.
-Except for emergency work, no maintenance work of any kind will be done in any unit if the collection process for late assessments is in the hands of the attorney.
-No right of first refusal or paid water bill letter will be issued for a unit if charges are not paid in full.
+When any payment is received, it is first applied to any outstanding charges on the account starting with the oldest.
+After all charges have been paid, the remaining funds will be applied toward the payment of the current monthly assessment charge or other most recent charges.

 On any accounts with a balance greater than 45 days, the Association shall turn it over to legal counsel for collections and potentially file suit to enforce collection as provided by law and consistent with the governing documents.
 There shall be added to the amount due, all late fees, legal expenses, and any other cost related to the collections.
 The Association may also take possession of such defaulting Unit Owner’s unit and maintain an action for possession of the Unit in the manner provided by law.
 Typically, the unit will then be rented out and the rent will go to pay the balance on the account, and reasonable expenses necessary to rent the unit out and maintain the unit in a rentable condition shall be charged back to said account.